 In the Haunted Mansion in Disneyland, when you enter the Portrait Room, the floor lowers as to have you go through a hallway under the train tracks and into a building outside the berm, saving space.
 In Disney World, on the other hand, the ceiling rises (there's more room in Disney World, so the room doesn't have to move, but they wanted to keep the gags).

 The skeletons inside Disneyland's Pirates of the Caribbean attraction, when it first opened, were real human remains.
 Walt Disney was dissatisfied with artificial prop-skeletons available at the time, so he acquired actual skeletons for the ride prior to his death.
-All the real skeletons have long since been laid to rest - the skeletons in the ride now are artificial.
+All the real skeletons have long since been laid to rest - the skeletons in the ride now are artificial, save one, the skull on the headboard is the last real skull.

 In the mid-1970s, Michelle Pfeiffer played Alice from Alice in Wonderland, performing in the Disneyland Main Street Electrical Parade.